JGP Wealth Management LLC Sells 285 Shares of Exxon Mobil Co. (NYSE:XOM)

-JGP Wealth Management LLC reduced its holdings in shares of Exxon Mobil Co.
-(NYSE:XOM – Get Rating) by 3.9% in the 4th quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The fund owned 7,065 shares of the oil and gas company’s stock after selling 285 shares during the quarter.
-JGP Wealth Management LLC’s holdings in Exxon Mobil were worth $779,000 at the end of the most recent reporting period.
+JGP Wealth Management LLC trimmed its holdings in Exxon Mobil Co.
+(NYSE:XOM – Get Rating) by 3.9% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 7,065 shares of the oil and gas company’s stock after selling 285 shares during the period.
+JGP Wealth Management LLC’s holdings in Exxon Mobil were worth $779,000 as of its most recent filing with the Securities and Exchange Commission.

-Other institutional investors have also added to or reduced their stakes in the company.
-Price T Rowe Associates Inc. MD boosted its position in Exxon Mobil by 94.1% during the 3rd quarter.
-Price T Rowe Associates Inc. MD now owns 39,666,941 shares of the oil and gas company’s stock worth $3,463,672,000 after buying an additional 19,230,872 shares during the period.
-Charles Schwab Investment Management Inc. boosted its position in Exxon Mobil by 1.8% during the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 31,180,397 shares of the oil and gas company’s stock worth $2,575,190,000 after buying an additional 560,517 shares during the period.
-Dimensional Fund Advisors LP boosted its position in Exxon Mobil by 2.7% during the 4th quarter.
-Dimensional Fund Advisors LP now owns 29,023,605 shares of the oil and gas company’s stock worth $3,200,996,000 after buying an additional 754,342 shares during the period.
-Fayez Sarofim & Co boosted its position in Exxon Mobil by 1.9% during the 3rd quarter.
-Fayez Sarofim & Co now owns 10,717,955 shares of the oil and gas company’s stock worth $935,784,000 after buying an additional 196,344 shares during the period.
-Finally, California Public Employees Retirement System raised its position in Exxon Mobil by 16.8% during the 3rd quarter.
-California Public Employees Retirement System now owns 9,668,202 shares of the oil and gas company’s stock worth $844,131,000 after purchasing an additional 1,390,576 shares during the last quarter.
+Other hedge funds and other institutional investors also recently made changes to their positions in the company. abrdn plc raised its stake in Exxon Mobil by 9.3% in the fourth quarter. abrdn plc now owns 1,183,340 shares of the oil and gas company’s stock valued at $130,522,000 after purchasing an additional 100,267 shares in the last quarter.
+Detalus Advisors LLC raised its position in shares of Exxon Mobil by 23.8% in the 4th quarter.
+Detalus Advisors LLC now owns 4,192 shares of the oil and gas company’s stock valued at $462,000 after buying an additional 805 shares in the last quarter.
+RIA Advisory Group LLC bought a new stake in shares of Exxon Mobil during the 4th quarter worth approximately $1,492,000.
+Everhart Financial Group Inc. lifted its holdings in shares of Exxon Mobil by 7.8% during the 4th quarter.
+Everhart Financial Group Inc. now owns 18,500 shares of the oil and gas company’s stock worth $2,041,000 after acquiring an additional 1,337 shares during the period.
+Finally, Qsemble Capital Management LP bought a new stake in shares of Exxon Mobil during the 4th quarter worth approximately $1,379,000.
 57.49% of the stock is currently owned by institutional investors and hedge funds.

 Exxon Mobil Dividend Announcement

-The firm also recently declared a quarterly dividend, which will be paid on Friday, June 9th.
-Investors of record on Tuesday, May 16th will be given a dividend of $0.91 per share.
-This represents a $3.64 dividend on an annualized basis and a dividend yield of 3.47%.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, June 9th.
+Shareholders of record on Tuesday, May 16th will be paid a $0.91 dividend.
 The ex-dividend date is Monday, May 15th.
-Exxon Mobil’s payout ratio is 24.64%.
+This represents a $3.64 dividend on an annualized basis and a yield of 3.47%.
+Exxon Mobil’s dividend payout ratio (DPR) is presently 24.64%.

 Exxon Mobil Corp. engages in the exploration, development, and distribution of oil, gas, and petroleum products.
 It operates through the following segments: Upstream, Downstream and Chemical.
 The Upstream segment produces crude oil and natural gas.
 The Downstream segment manufactures and trades petroleum products.